raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

   //=> 6
 ```

-This is a classic divide-and-conquer: Divide a ree up into its children, and count the leaves in child, then sum them to get the count of leaves in the tree.
+This is a classic divide-and-conquer: Divide a tree up into its children, and count the leaves in child, then sum them to get the count of leaves in the tree.

 For the vast majority of cases, recursive algorithms are just fine.
 This is especially true when the form of the algorithm matches teh form of the data being manipulated.
 A recursive algorithm to "fold" the elements of a tree makes a certain amount of sense because the definition of a tree is itself recursive: A tree is either a left or another tree.
 And the function we just saw either returns 1 or the count of leaves in a tree.